stijn-dejongh/lovecraft_public_domain/raw_converts/crc.md

 imperilled peninsula had largely dissipated my fear, but as I paused and sank fatigued to the path, idly digging with my hands into the warm, whitish-golden sand, a new and acute sense of danger seized me.
-Some terror in the swishing tall grass seemed added to that of the diabolically pounding sea, and I started up crying aloud and disjointedly, &ldquo;Tiger?
+Some terror in the swishing tall grass seemed added to that of the diabolically pounding sea, and I started up crying aloud and disjointedly,  "Tiger?
 Tiger?
 Is it Tiger?
 Beast?
 Beast?
-Is it a Beast that I am afraid of?&rdquo; My mind wandered back to an ancient and classical story of tigers which I had read; I strove to recall the author, but had difficulty.
+Is it a Beast that I am afraid of? " My mind wandered back to an ancient and classical story of tigers which I had read; I strove to recall the author, but had difficulty.
 Then in the midst of my fear I remembered that the tale was by Rudyard Kipling; nor did the grotesqueness of deeming him an ancient author occur to me.
 I wished for the volume containing this story, and had